District Select - FRCC

 - This course counts toward the Data Science Essentials Certificate offered through CU Denver.

-NEW!!!
-MATH 3376 Data Wrangling & Visualization - 3 College Credits (Meets 5 credits of BVSD Math Requirement)
+MATH 4830 Applied Statistics - 3 College Credits (Meets 5 credits of BVSD Math Requirement)

 COST: $231 payable to CU Succeed - Apply for a scholarship to cover tuition

 **This course is offered through UC Denver CU Succeed Program through their Data Science Essentials Certificate Program.
-Tuition $231 (Scholarships available) To sign up, complete the Spring 2026 CBG Agreement and Course Request (linked above; if you do not have a UCD ID enter 0000).
+Tuition $231 (Scholarships available) To sign up, complete the Spring 2027 CBG Agreement and Course Request (linked above; if you do not have a UCD ID enter 0000).
 We will let CU Succeed know of your interest and they will provide you with access to the course.
-On January 20, you will formally register for the course at https://clas.ucdenver.edu/cusucceed/
+In early January, you will formally register for the course at https://clas.ucdenver.edu/cusucceed/

 - This course counts toward the Data Science Essentials Certificate offered through CU Denver.